ChitrangP/SimpleDateComponent/README.md

 - test.ui.util.MyDateDocumentFilter.java: getDocumentFilter() of MyDateFormatter class returns instance of this class.
 It controlls user input.
 Note: it does not allow user to delete anything.

 - test.ui.util.MyDateNavigationFilter.java: getNavigationFilter() of MyDateFormatter class returns instance of this class.
 It controlls the caret position.

+- test.DateTextFieldTest.java: This is the test application to demonstrate use of MyDateTextField.